 European Copyright Society

-Opinions are being prepared by the European Copyright Society on the implementation of selected articles to be published as a series in the Journal of Intellectual Property, Information Technology and Electronic Commerce Law (JIPITEC).
+The European Copyright Society has prepared a series of comments on the implementation of selected articles of the Directive published in the Journal of Intellectual Property, Information Technology and Electronic Commerce Law (JIPITEC 11 (2) 2020).

 Article 14: Works of visual art in the public domain